Telling your parents you dropped out of college is not an easy process. Things can go horribly wrong.

-If you are unlucky to have hardcore parents who don’t believe in life without a University degree, don’t worry.
+If you are unlucky to have hardcore parents who don’t believe in life without a college degree, don’t worry.
 I was in your exact situation a few years ago and I conquered it.

 I’m here to give you the golden tips that sailed me through the tough situation successfully.
 You’ll realize that your situation can be a walk over if you get things right.

 It is normal to be scared of telling your parents that you dropped out of college.
 Some parents raise children with threats, which make children scared of opening up when they need to.